darioncassel/sok-differential-testing/index.md

 *A. The TLS Handshake*

 Let us consider two parties, Alice and Bob.
-The primary goal of the handshake is to provide "privacy and reliability" [CITE: verifying SSL] for Alice and Bob's communications through the establishment of secret keys.
+The primary goal of the handshake is to provide privacy and reliability for Alice and Bob's communications through the establishment of secret keys.

 <center><img src="https://hpbn.co/assets/diagrams/b83b75dbbf5b7e4be31c8000f91fc1a8.svg" alt="TLS Handshake" style="width:800px;"/><br>
-<sup>TLS Handshake</sup></center>
+<sup>Fig. 1: TLS Handshake [13] </sup></center>

 At a fundamental level, the handshake consists of three messages.
 The first is the *ClientHello* message with which Alice initiates the protocol, transmits her SSL/TLS version number and sends a set of cryptographic algorithms she supports called the *ciphersuite*.

 Bob will then reply with the *ServerHello* message that has his choice of TLS protocol version, a choice of ciphersuite, and his certificate.
 When Alice receives this messages she must perform certificate validation on the Bob's certificate, and must agree to the choices of protocol version and ciphersuite.

 If Alice accepts Bob's certificate and accepts the shared SSL/TLS version and cipher, then the client initiates a *key exchange protocol*, namely RSA or Diffie-Hellman, which allows for the establishment of a symmetric key to be used for the rest of the connection.

-// CHECKTHIS
-It should be noted that SSL 3.0 onwards supports *session resumption*.
+It should be noted that SSL 3.0 onwards supports *session resumption* [33].
 During the first run of the TLS protocol between Alice and Bob, they go through the full handshake protocol as detailed above.
-However, on future connections, session resumption allows for reconnection without use of the an abbreviated handshake.
+However, on future connections, session resumption allows for re-connection without use of the an abbreviated handshake.
 Specifically, if Alice sends a ClientHello message that includes a *session identifier* of a session that Bob has recorded as active, then Bob will assume that Alice wants to resume that previous session.
 A new secret is not exchanged, instead the previous keys are recomputed with new nonces and used.

 *B. Certificate Validation*

 X.509 certificate validation is perhaps the most complex piece of the TLS handshake protocol.
 It involves the use of a transitive process called *chain of trust verification*.
-Each SSL/TLS client trusts a certain number of certificate authorities (CAs) whose X.509 certificates are usually included with the client's Operating System or browser.
-[CITE: frankencerts] This is considered to be the client's *root of trust*.
+Each SSL/TLS client trusts a certain number of certificate authorities (CAs) whose X.509 certificates are usually included with the client's Operating System or browser [32].
+This is considered to be the client's *root of trust*.

 <center><img src="https://hpbn.co/assets/diagrams/bb75b8bd469ce5b703b76abb7042e978.svg" alt="Chain of Trust" style="width:800px;"/><br>
 <sup>Certificate Chain of Trust</sup></center>

 Each X.509 certificate that the client receives from a server it is attempting to connect with has an *issuer* field that contains the name of the certificate authority (CA) that issued the certificate.
 This server certificate is required to be accompanied by the certificate of the issuing CA, and if that issuer is not a *root CA*, then all of the certificates up to the root CA need to be included.
 It is this chain of certificates going from a server certificate to a root CA, the chain of trust, that needs to be validated by the client.
 Due to the complexity of the X.509 certificates themselves, this is not a simple task.
-Some of the checks involved in validating the chain are [CITE: RFC 5280]:
+Some of the checks involved in validating the chain are [14]:

 - Checking that each certificates in the chain is signed by a CA immediately above it and the root of the chain is a client's trusted root CA.
 - If the certificate is a version 1 or version 2 certificate then the client must either reject it or verify it by out-of-band means
 - Certificates can have extensions.
 Each of these is either designated as *critical* or *non-critical*.
 A certificate with an unrecognized (by the client) critical extension must be rejected.
-- IF a certificate contains a *name constraints* extension, then the subject name in the next certificate in the chain must satisfy those name constraints.
+- If a certificate contains a *name constraints* extension, then the subject name in the next certificate in the chain must satisfy those name constraints.
 This is considered a critical extension.
-- //ADDMORE

 It is due to this complexity that the certificate validation phase of the TLS protocol is a hotbed of security vulnerabilities.